 Additionally, the following groups of people will not need to pay:

-If you’re coming up on your 31st birthday, there’s no better time than now to consider taking out health insurance before you start accruing the LHC loading.
+If you’re coming up on your 31st birthday, there’s no better time to consider taking out health insurance before you start accruing the LHC loading.
 If you’re already paying the LHC, one of the best things you can do to offset the costs is to find a more cost-effective policy.
 Because the LHC is charged as a percentage of your hospital insurance premiums, finding a policy that offers the same or similar coverage for less means you could save on both your premiums and LHC loading.

 With our free health insurance comparison tool, you can see policies from some of Australia’s most trusted insurers side by side and compare their costs and features to help you find a policy that suits your healthcare needs.